Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/state-machine.md

 ### 🛸📡 BSS Discovery Scanning Methods: `Passive Scanning`

+The **beacon** is broadcasted periodically by the AP to advertise its presence and SSID without requiring any action from the client device.
+STAs listen to these beacons to discover available networks.

 - `AP`: **init effort of finding a STA, sending the announcement of a SSID**
 - `AP`: Broadcast: `Beacon` (Only one channel) : AP send a beacon frame to the BSA announcing the SSID, waiting for a directed probe request from any STA who "heard" the beacon.
 - `client STA`: Unicast: `Probe Request` (Directed Probe) : If any STA used the beacon in passive scanning mode, will answer with a `Directed Probe Response`
 - Not so used today by smartphones or computers, but still in use.

 ### 🛸🤳🏾 BSS Discovery Scanning Methods: `Active Scanning`

+The **probe response** frame is used in active scanning.
+In this case, the **STA initiates the discovery process by sending a probe request (often as a broadcast)** to inquire about available networks. **The AP responds with a probe response**, which provides detailed information about the network, often including more specific details about vendor-specific capabilities.

 - `client STA`: **init effort of finding an AP**
 - `client STA`: Broadcast: `Probe Request` (All Channels) : STA trying to find any SSID broadcasting around with any name.